Trusted WordPress tutorials, when you need them most.

 Wordfence Monitoring and Alerts

-Wordfence has an excellent notification and alerts system.
 First, notifications will be highlighted next to the Wordfence menu in the WordPress admin sidebar and dashboard.

 They are highlighted according to their severity.
-You can click on a notification to learn more about it, and how to fix it.
+You can click on a notification to learn more about it and how to fix it.

-From here you can turn email alerts on/off.
+From here, you can turn email alerts on/off.
 You can also choose the severity level to send an email alert.

 Sucuri Monitoring and Alerts

-Sucuri dashboard alerts
+Sucuri alerts

 Below that, you’ll see the audit logs and site health status.

 Sucuri comes with a complete alert management system.
-Simply visit the Sucuri Security » Settings page and switch to the Alerts tab.
+Simply visit the Sucuri Security » Settings page and switch to the ‘Alerts’ tab.

-You can add email addresses that you want to be notified.
-After that, you can further customize email alerts.
+You can add email addresses where you want to be notified.

-Their website application firewall will also send automated high level alerts to your email.
+Their website application firewall will also send automated high-level alerts to your email.

 Winner: Tie